 Laboratory hoods are a combination containment device and exhaust system.
 When the air in the lab hood is fouled with smoke or odor, the exhaust system will vent the contained space and protect the room occupants.
 Sophisticated hood designs include supply fans, utility outlets, fire protection systems and variable-speed fan controls.
 If the chemicals used in the laboratory are corrosive or volatile, special construction is necessary.
 Corrosion resistant alloys, spark resistant materials, special motors and fan shaft seals are required.

 The New York Blower Company offers literally thousands of different types, models and sizes of air-movement equipment that can be customized and tailored to your specific application.
-See the chart below for a list of recommended fan designs, materials and features for lab hood exhaust use, or contact us to request a quote.
+See the chart below for a list of recommended designs, materials and features for lab fume hood exhaust fans, or contact us to request a quote for explosion proof blowers.

 Bearings and motors according to local code.
 Shaft seals with ceramic felt elements.